-Ask the charity to provide you with written assurances that the gift will be accepted for the purpose you intend.
-A simple MOU can give you great peace of mind and give the charity something wonderful to look forward to, hopefully long into the future.
+- Ask the charity to provide you with written assurances that the gift will be accepted for the purpose you intend.
+A simple MOU (Memorandum of Understanding) can give you great peace of mind and give the charity something wonderful to look forward to, hopefully long into the future.
 Charitable gifts must be accepted in order to complete the transfer of property and one cannot assume that all donations are wanted.

 An in depth discussion of all the types of gift vehicles is beyond the scope of this article.
 Basically there are gifts that cost you nothing now, gifts that pay you income, gifts that pay the charity income and gifts that cost you little now but will provide a significant legacy in the future.

-Talk with a professional wealth and estate advisor and a charity representative who is specialized in planned giving.
+Talk with a financial planner, a professional wealth and estate advisor and a charity representative who is specialized in planned giving.
 You’ll be glad you did.
 And please, talk about your hopes and dreams of a better world through charitable giving with your family.
 Let them know how important it is to you.